Drinking Tea During Pregnancy – Is It Safe?

 Benefits of Drinking Safe Teas During Pregnancy

 Sipping on pregnancy-safe teas provides a host of benefits.
-Each herb has different medicinal properties, and you can choose the best tea based on your requirement and mood.
+Each herb has different medicinal properties, and you can choose the best tea based on your requirements and mood.
 Pregnancy-safe teas are a wise choice to make over-caffeinated beverages because they:

 • Help ease morning sickness, nausea, vomiting and diarrhoea